- Synonyms: NDMA; DMNA; DMN; Dimethylnitrosamine; N,N-Dimethyl- nitrosamine; N-Methyl-N-nitrosomethanamine; N-Nitroso-N,N-dimethylamine

 - Straif, K., et al.: Exposure to high concentrations of nitrosamines and cancer mortality among a cohort of rubber workers.
 Occup.
 Environ.
 Med.
 57(3): 180-187, 2000.

-note: OSHA personnel may obtain ThermoSorb/N Tube from SLTC.
+- note: OSHA personnel may obtain ThermoSorb/N Tube from the Salt Lake Technical Center (SLTC).
 Store sample in freezer.

 ** All Trademarks are the property of their respective owners.